actigraph/RateTableSweepGUI/README.md

 - pip3 install pyinstaller
   Verify the command line is in the directory containing the python file
 - pyinstaller -F RateSweepGUI.py
+- Executable will be in the "Dist" folder